Harsh2110/HarshTripathiWebsite/content/authors/admin/_index.md

 bio: Data Scientist with 15 months of work experience in a leading Indian start-up called Cars24 and 8 months of work experience in Uber.

-# Interests to show in About widget
-interests:
-- Analytics
-- Machine Learning
-- Quantitative Finance

 # Education to show in About widget
 education:
   courses: